-At the end of December, we invite homeless advocates, city officials, and unhoused friends to join us at the Tara Cole Memorial Bench at Riverfront Park to remember and honor our friends from the homeless community who have died.
+At the end of each year, we invite homeless advocates, city officials, and unhoused friends to join us Downtown to remember and honor our friends from the homeless community who have died.

 The 2022 Annual Homeless Memorial will take place at 8:30 a.m. on Saturday, December 17 at Riverfront Park by the Tara Cole Memorial bench on 1st Ave. and Broadway.